Javier2596/Password-Generator/README.md

 ## Your Task

-This week's Challenge requires you to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+This week's Challenge required me to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by the written JavaScript code.
 It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.

 The password can include special characters.
-If you’re unfamiliar with these, see this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.

 ## User Story